10-Step Guide to Get the Most Out of a Disaster Claim

 Actual Cash Value gives you a depreciated value in the event of lost items or materials in construction.
 This is a very dangerous option to select when purchasing your insurance because it will never allow you to replace what you have lost.
 A disaster claim is the worst time to have a policy with this kind of coverage.

 Replacement Cost allows for the replacement of items that are not obsolete, or impossible to replace.
 The terms and conditions of this kind of coverage require you to replace the item before getting the full settlement.
 This means you may receive half of the amount you need to replace the item, and only get the remainder once you provide the proof it has been replaced.
 If you choose not to replace, then you get Actual Cash Value.

 Replacement Cost of rebuilding your home is based on the insured value of the home.
 In the case of the building insurance, if you have insured your home to value, some insurance companies also offer extended replacement cost coverage if the actual cost of reconstruction exceeds the insured building value amount.

-Replacement Cost With a Cash Out Option is a higher end insurance option and usually is only available for high valued homes or specialized policies that understandably cost more.
-Among this type of high-end policy's advantages, the cash out option provides its clients with a lot of flexibility because it is one of the only types of payout that will allow full replacement cash value, with no obligation to replace and the potential of a check in hand.
+Replacement Cost With a Cash Out Option is a higher end insurance option and usually is only available for high valued homes or specialized policies.
+The cash out option provides a lot of flexibility because it is one of the only types of payout that will allow full replacement cash value, with no obligation to replace and a check in hand.